 How: Pacing is the key to these long runs.
-Use the pacing calculator on Page 23 to gauge what pace your long slow ("easy" pace) run needs to be completed at.
+Use the pacing calculator on Page 23 to gauge how slow your long slow ("easy" pace) run needs to be.
 I intentionally phrase it that way, as many runners have a tendency to run their long runs too fast and miss out on the aerobic benefits that come from training at a sufficiently slow pace.
 Running these long runs too fast also increases your injury risk.

-If you're using a heart rate (HR) monitor, and have your HR zones set correctly, you should aim to keep your effort in your aerobic Zone 2 throughout this session, apart from the specified sessions where Target Marathon Pace is asked for.
+If you're using a heart rate (HR) monitor, and have your HR zones set correctly, you should aim to keep your effort in your aerobic Zone 2 throughout this session.